PavleMiha/mlgarden/README.md

 <img src="https://github.com/user-attachments/assets/27e2072f-0b18-4cce-b674-9ef9686a21f4" width="700" >
 </p>

 It's actually the exact same network that could predict lines above, the x and the y get multiplied by a parameter each, and then added to another free parameter, and then put through a non-linear function (tanh).
 Like before, it can't really model this dataset.
 But what happens if make 2 different perceptrons, and then feed the whole thing into another perceptron?
+(GIF)

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e34025cc-d04c-4daf-8db2-ffbc7cf5fc60" width="700" >
 </p>

-It already does quite well! but the nice thing about perceptrons is we can keep stacking them, let's add one more:
+It already does quite well! but the nice thing about perceptrons is we can keep stacking them, let's add one more (GIF):

 <p align="center">
 <img src="https://github.com/user-attachments/assets/75878ed4-80d3-4a04-96d4-ab4c4df6c869" width="700" >